Indiana Eviction Process 2026: 10-Day Notices, Court Steps & Tenant Rights

 To file an eviction, you'll typically need:

-• Complaint for possession: The formal document initiating the lawsuit
+• Notice of claim or complaint for possession: The formal document initiating the lawsuit

 • Lease agreement: Copy of the rental agreement